Skip to main content

 Overview

 California Assembly Bill 98 (AB 98) was signed into law on September 29, 2024 and superseded a year later on October 3, 2025 by Senate Bill 415.
 These laws changed requirements for how local jurisdictions approve and regulate new warehouses, including how trucks are allowed to access them.
 The truck route provision in the law requires local jurisdictions (cities and counties) to approve truck routes, prepare maps of the truck routes, and install signage to let truck drivers know where they should be driving.
 As much as possible, truck routes should avoid residential areas, schools, parks, and other sensitive uses while still maintaining safe and efficient movement of goods.
-San Bernardino County adopted regional truck routes on December 16th, 2025.
+San Bernardino County recently updated its local truck routes in December 2025 to ensure compliance with state law.

 Your Voice Matters

-San Bernardino County is conducting an outreach effort to better understand freight and goods movement in our community.
-We would like to hear your feedback, anecdotes, concerns, and ideas related to trucks in Unincorporated San Bernardino County.
-Your feedback will help us understand community needs and key challenges to guide strategic truck route planning that improves our community while supporting efficient goods movement.
+San Bernardino County is conducting additional outreach effort to better understand and address safety, noise, parking, and congestion issues associated with heavy duty trucks traveling through communities.
+We would like to hear your feedback, anecdotes, concerns, and ideas related to trucks in unincorporated San Bernardino County.
+Your feedback will help us understand community needs and key challenges to guide strategic truck route planning that improves our communities while supporting efficient goods movement.

 We want to hear from you: